bhumi1102/bhumi1102.github.io/_posts/2025-09-03-inertia-and-rails.md

 ---
 layout: post
-title:  "How Inertia works under the hood with Rails and React"
+title:  "How Inertia works under-the-hood with Rails and React"
 ---

 Let's explore how Inertia works under the hood.
 Because many production codebases use Rails *with* some frontend thing (which is not Hotwire), in practice.
 From Rails API + single page app (SPA) to Rails views along with React components in some hybrid setup, with varying degree of complexity.
 Inertia is an option in this space and it *seems* simple.
 What allows it to serve as a glue between Rails and JavaScript components.
 How does it work?